 How a Former Teacher and Economic Development Professional Found his Niche in Logistics Real Estate

-Steven Hussain is vice president of Prologis’ Community Workforce Programs and Community Relations, which encompasses the company’s Community Workforce Initiative (CWI).
+Steven Hussain is the vice president of Prologis’ Workforce Programs and Community Relations division, which encompasses the company’s Community Workforce Initiative (CWI).
 CWI is building a talent pipeline for customers, with an emphasis on revitalizing career pathways and creating economic opportunities in the communities where the company operates.
 We talked to Steven about his lifelong passion for making the world a better place for all.

 Learn more about CWI here.

 Corporate Communications: Tell us about your background: education, special training(s), certifications, jobs experience, etc.

 Steven: I grew up in Texas and was a first-generation college student.
 I attended the University of Texas at Arlington on scholarship where I studied political science with an emphasis on public policy.
 After graduating, I started out as a teacher and then transitioned into education policy for a nonprofit that supported school districts.
 Through my work in the community, I ended up joining the staff of the Mayor of San Antonio, where I helped lead economic development and workforce development policy.
 Ultimately, I made my way to Goodwill San Antonio as the Chief Mission Officer, where I led the organization in delivering training and career services to 15,000 clients a year.
 Now I am back in school earning my MBA at Baylor University and continuing to grow and learn at Prologis.